EmbiTronics/SPI_SLAVE_VHDL/README.md

-# SPI_SLAVE_VHDL
+# SPI_MASTER_SLAVE
- SPI Slave diver in VHDL along with 8 bit CRC calculation module to ensure packet integrity.
+ Development of SPI Slave driver in VHDL and SPI Master driver for STM32 in C along with 8 bit CRC calculation module to ensure data integrity.